 Double-Check That You’ve Entered The Right Password

 Not entering the correct password is one of the most common problems with wireless adapter or access point.
-You may be entering the wrong password by mistake, so double-check that you’re using the correct password to connect to Wi-Fi.
+You may be entering the wrong password by mistake, so double-check that you’re using the correct password to connect to Wi-Fi. double-check that you're using the correct password

 Have you double-checked the keyboard?
 Yes, those keys on your keyboard can not be inserted at times, preventing you from entering the correct password.
 Let’s try using the on-screen keyboard to type in the right password to see if we can connect to the Internet.

-The Wireless Router Needs To Be Reset
+Reset The Wireless Router

 After Windows updates, all related network configurations are the root causes of the problem with wireless adapter or access point.
 The wireless router setup is not an exception.
-You will try to reset the router or modem this way.
+You will try to reset the router or modem this way. reset the router or modem

 Turn off the router and wait 30 seconds or more.
 Attempt to switch on the modem or router after that.
 You can now reconnect your laptop and the wireless network to see if it works again.